openedx/frontend-app-gradebook/README.md

   ``git clone https://github.com/openedx/frontend-app-gradebook.git``

+2. Use node v20.x.
+The current version of the micro-frontend build scripts supports node 20.
+Using other major versions of node may work, but this is unsupported.
+For convenience, this repository includes an .nvmrc file to help in setting the correct node version via [nvm](https://github.com/nvm-sh/nvm).

+3. Stop the Tutor devstack, if it's running:

+  ``tutor dev stop``

+4. Next, we need to tell Tutor that we're going to be running this repo in development mode, and it should be excluded from the mfe container that otherwise runs every MFE.
+Run this:

+  ``tutor mounts add /path/to/frontend-app-gradebook``

+5. Start Tutor in development mode.
+This command will start the LMS and Studio, and other required MFEs like ``authn`` and ``account``, but will not start the Gradebook MFE, which we're going to run on the host instead of in a container managed by Tutor.
+Run:

+   ``tutor dev start lms cms mfe``

+## Startup

-2. Install npm dependencies:
+1. Install npm dependencies:

   ``cd frontend-app-gradebook && npm install``

-3. Start the dev server:
+2. Start the dev server:

   ``npm start``

 ## Running the UI Standalone

-To install the project please refer to the [`edX Developer Stack`](https://github.com/openedx/devstack) instructions.
+To install the project please refer to the [`MFE Development on Tutor`](https://github.com/overhangio/tutor-mfe?tab=readme-ov-file#mfe-development) instructions.

+(How to update devstack mention?)
 The web application runs on port **1994**, so when you go to `http://localhost:1994/course-v1:edX+DemoX+Demo_Course` you should see the UI (assuming you have such a Demo Course in your devstack).
 Note that you always have to provide a course id to actually see a gradebook.

+(How to update devstack mention?)
 If you don't, you can see the log messages for the docker container by executing `make gradebook-logs` in the `devstack` directory.

 Note that starting the container executes the `npm run start` script which will hot-reload JavaScript and Sass files changes, so you should (:crossed_fingers:) not need to do anything (other than wait) when making changes.